Health Insurance Perks: Take Advantage of Free Preventive Services

 These types of benefits just add to the reasons why health insurance is important to the average American — besides the fact that unexpected emergencies can be expensive without insurance to share the cost.

-If you’re not insured, now is the time to take a look at coverage options.
-Open enrollment for individual and family plans begins Nov.
-1 and ends Jan.
-31. This is the time that you can enroll with a plan on the federal Marketplace — healthcare.gov — or go directly through a plan provider like Avera Health Plans.
-After Jan.
-31, your only avenue for getting insurance will be if you have a qualifying event, like loss of a job, marriage or having a child.
+If you’re not insured, open enrollment for individuals and families happens every year, Nov.
+1–Dec.
+15. This is the time that you can enroll with a plan on the federal Marketplace or go directly through a plan provider like Avera Health Plans.
+After open enrollment ends, your only avenue for getting insurance will be if you have a qualifying life event, like loss of a job, marriage or having a child.

 Also thanks to the ACA, you can’t be turned down for coverage, based on a pre-existing condition.